-According to the latest Alabama crash reports, our deaths this year as of June 27, 2020 are 6.9% lower than this day in 2019.
+According to the latest Alabama crash reports, our deaths this year as of June 20, 2020 are 7.7% lower than this day in 2019.
 However, the fatality rate per mile has increased significantly, as it has in all states according to the National Safety Council.
 The total crash frequency through the end of May 2020 was 51,243, as compared to 65,898 for the end of May in 2019.
 This is a 22.2% reduction in total crashes, which provide an excellent proxy for traffic volume (see Section 6 of this report) for those years through May.
 However, the fatality reduction through the end of May 2020 was only 8.4%.

+The conclusion that must be drawn is that the overall crash reduction was 2.65 times the fatality reduction.
 The following quote shows that this general result has been observed nationally: "The risk [of death per crash] on our roads has actually increased," according to the NSC's manager of statistics Ken Kolosh.
-He stated that although an 8 percent decrease in deaths from one March to the next March is great news, that decrease would have been greater if the risk had stayed the same.
+He stated that although an 8 percent decrease in deaths from one March to the next March is great news, that decrease should have been even greater if the risk on our roads had stayed the same.
 We should have seen closer to an 18 percent decrease in deaths."

-In Alabama, we should have seen over 20% decrease in fatalities as opposed to the current 6.9%.
+In Alabama, we should have seen over 20% decrease in fatalities as opposed to less than 10%.

-It is interesting to see the close correlation between the Speeding and Fatal crash lines.
+It is interesting to see the Speeding and Fatal crash line somewhat mirroring each other.
 Very few fatal crashes do not involve some degree of excessive speed.
+Speeding crashes, the blue line, came down roughly the same as the All Crashes and almost consistently more than Fatal crashes.

-ID/DUI crashes increased in the first week, and while it decreased for a few weeks after that, it was higher than its pre-COVID proportion from Weeks 10 through 13 before recently decreasing.
-For more details on Speeding and ID/DUI crashes, please see Section 3.1.
+On the other hand, ID/DUI crashes actually increased in the first week, and while it decreased for a few weeks after that, it was higher than its pre-COVID proportion from Weeks 10 through 13 before recently decreasing.
+While the most recent weeks show it coming down, this curve needs special consideration going forward, especially since CAPS studies have shown a major failure of ID/DUI passengers to be properly restrained.

-2.2 Pedestrians and Bicycles
+2.2 Pedestrian and Bicycles

 Pedestrian collisions (blue) had a slight rise in the 4th week but then came down to the very near the All Crash levels.
-This seems to be generally confirmed by the most recent weeks, with just one brief exception in Week 14.
+This seems to be generally confirmed by the most recent weeks.

 Bicycles on the other hand had a dramatic increase in crashes relative to the other crash proportions, which might indicate that a large number of new bicyclists are engaging in this activity without the normal crash avoidance habits of more experienced bicyclists.
 While this came down in Weeks 7, 13 and 15 it was above its pre-COVID level in the other weeks.
-The relatively small numbers per week account for the jagged line.
+The relatively small numbers per week accounts for the jagged line.